 Plot Synopsis: With Captain Picard assimilated by the Borg, the enemy is able to totally obliterate a Starfleet/Klingon armada at Wolf 359.
 Riker is in command of the Enterprise and forced to go one on one with the seemingly-invincible Borg, now armed with the knowledge and experience of his former captain.

-Nitpicks: I’ve never been in the military, but if I were Riker, I wouldn’t use the word ‘reluctantly’ when referring to his choice to promote Shelby to first officer.
+Nitpicks: I’ve never been in the military, but if I were Riker I wouldn’t use the word ‘reluctantly’ when referring to his choice to promote Shelby to first officer.
 It’s the middle of a huge crisis, you’re right in front of the senior staff, I don’t think it’s appropriate to say that.
-I’m also not exactly sure why the Enterprise drops out of warp when it gets to Saturn, even at warp one it would take almost an hour to get to the Earth.
-Take a look at the scene starting in 17:15 when we’re looking at Wolf 359.
+I’m also not exactly sure why the Enterprise drops out of warp when it gets to Saturn, even at warp one it would take almost an hour to get to the Earth from there.
+Maybe it’s to drive home that we’re in our own solar system.
+Take a look at the scene starting at 17:15 when we’re looking at Wolf 359.
 Data is at ops, but in another shot at 17:35 you can see an obvious female stand-in at ops instead.
 Finally, I do wish we would’ve seen the battle at Wolf 359.
 No idea how they would’ve squeezed it in as they were already tight on time, but still!

 Overall Impression: No one knew if part II was going to deliver on part one’s promise.
 In my opinion it did deliver, and deliver in a big way.
 It’s been said before and I agree with it: The Best of Both Worlds is really the first feature film of TNG.
 A large proportion of TNG fans consider this to be the pinnacle of the series.
 The final scene in the captain’s ready room is great, it shows us that everything is not necessarily back to normal, as we’ll see in the following episode.
-My favorite episode is still a couple of seasons away, and one could make arguments that other episodes represent the finest moment of TNG, but BoBW is certainly a high-water mark in the history of Star Trek.
+My favorite episode is still a couple of seasons away, and one could make arguments that other episodes represent the finest moment of TNG.
+Still, BoBW is not only a high-water mark in the history of Star Trek, but of televised science fiction as a whole.
 I rate this episode 5 out of 5 stars.

 Missable/Unmissable?
 Unquestionably unmissable, as is the next episode.